adityadani/pxdocs/content/key-management/gcloud-kms/gcloud-secrets-uses/pvc-enc.md

 ### Encryption using per volume secrets

 In this method each volume will use its own unique passphrase to encrypt the volume.
 Portworx generates a  unique 128 bit passphrase.
 This passphrase will be used during encryption and decryption.
+If you do not wish Portworx to generate passphrases for you, use named secrets as mentioned [here](key-management/gcloud-kms/gcloud-secrets-uses/pvc-enc#encryption-using-named-secrets)

 #### Step 1: Create a Storage Class